AdobeDocs/experience-manager-64.en/help/communities/using/create-site.md

 ![](assets/siteactionsnew-1.png)

-From left to right they are :
+From left to right they are:

 * **Open Site**
   select the pencil icon to open the community site in author edit mode, to add and/or configure page components